usernameAI/Deep-SC/README.md

 Social capital matters: Towards comprehensive user preference for product recommendation with deep learning

-This paper is currently under peer review.
+This paper is just accepted by Decision Support Systems.

 # Dataset
 We provide all the three datasets: Ciao, Epinions, and Yelp